 Shrimps, Crabs, Snails: May be aggressive - They eat bottom-dwelling invertebrates in the wild.

 Plants: Threat - This fish will eat many of the plants commonly kept in aquariums.

-The Longsnout Distichodus are hardy and disease is not usually a problem in a well maintained aquarium.
-That being said there is no guarantee that you won't have to deal with health problems or disease.
-Anything you add to your tank can bring disease to your tank.
-Take great care and make sure to properly clean or quarantine anything that you add to an established tank so not to upset the balance.
+Longsnout Distichodus are hardy, and disease is not usually a problem in a well-maintained aquarium.
+That being said, there is no guarantee that you won't have to deal with health problems or disease.
+Anything you add to your tank can introduce disease.
+Take great care and make sure to properly clean or quarantine anything that you add to an established tank so as not to upset the balance.

-A good thing about the Longsnout Distichodus is that due to their resilience, an outbreak of disease can often be limited to just one or a few fishes if you deal with it at an early stage.
+A good thing about the Longsnout Distichodus is that due to their resilience, an outbreak of disease can often be limited to just one or a few fishes if dealt with at an early stage.
 When keeping more sensitive types of fish, it is common for all fishes to be infected even before the first warning signs can be noticed.
-The best way to proactively prevent disease is to give your fish the proper environment and give them a well balanced diet.
-The closer to their natural habitat the less stress the fish will have, making them healthier and happy.
+The best way to proactively prevent disease is to give your fish the proper environment and a well-balanced diet.
+The more closely their environment resembles their natural habitat, the less stress the fish will have, making them healthier and happier.
 A stressed fish is more likely to acquire disease.

-As with most fish the Longsnout Distichodus are prone to skin flukes, parasitic infestations (protozoa, worms, etc.), ichthyobodo infection, parasitic infestations (protozoa, worms, etc.), bacterial infections (general), and bacterial disease.
-It is recommended to read up on the common tank diseases.
-Knowing the signs and catching and treating them early makes a huge difference.
+As with most fish, the Longsnout Distichodus are prone to skin flukes, parasitic infestations (protozoa, worms, etc.), ichthyobodo infection, parasitic infestations (protozoa, worms, etc.), bacterial infections (general), and bacterial disease.
+Aquarists should read up on common tank diseases.
+Knowing the signs and catching and treating early makes a huge difference.
 For information about freshwater fish diseases and illnesses, see Aquarium Fish Diseases and Treatments.

 The Longsnout Distichodus or Long Nosed Distichodus are occasionally available but usually command a high price.